 The Commission may only accept a written undertaking from an employer, after seeking the views of each bargaining representative and if satisfied that the effect of accepting the undertaking is not likely to:

 - result in substantial changes to the agreement.

-When the Commission approves the agreement we will issue a decision with the approved agreement attached.
+When the Commission approves the agreement it will issue a decision with the approved agreement and any undertakings accepted by it attached.
 A copy will be sent to all the parties involved, and the decision and agreement will be published on our website.